NeutronServers/neutronium/README.md

 ## Neutronium Issue Tracker

 This is the public issue tracker for reporting bugs, issues and suggestions related to the **website**.
-If you need to report on anything that's not about the website, please use support[at]neutronservers[dot]com.
+If you need to report on anything that's not about the website or is a personal account issue, please email support@neutronservers.com.

 ### Reporting Bugs